IvanoiuPetrut/weather-app/README.md

 - Get the weather for the next 3 days
 - Get the weather for the next 24 hours
 - Save favorite cities
+  - Persistance on page reload
 - Preferences (units)
-- Preferences and favorite cities persistence on page reload (localStorage)
+  - Persistance on page reload
 - Localization with GeoLocation

 ## Technologies